Configure Common Pre-requisites¶

 Unseal Hashicorp Vault¶

-Hashicorp Vault is one of the pre-requisites for the Blockchain Automation Framework.
-The Vault service should be accessible by the ansible host as well as the kubernetes cluster (proper inbound/outbound rules should be configured).
+The Hashicorp Vault service should be accessible by the ansible controller as well as the kubernetes cluster (proper inbound/outbound rules should be configured).
 If not initialised and unsealed already, complete the following steps to unseal and access the Vault.

 - Install Vault client.
 Follow the instructions on Install Vault.